Other relevant documents

 - Summary sheet—Standard work method for the assessment of the lawfulness of releases to waters from construction sites in South East Queensland—EM1137

-The orphan incident clean up scheme will reimburse local governments for cleaning up material or serious environmental harm incidents where the polluter cannot be pursued and the requirements of the information sheet are met.
+The orphan incident clean-up scheme may reimburse local governments for cleaning up material or serious environmental harm incidents where the polluter cannot be pursued.

 Environmental nuisance or incident complaint form